 Two new COVID-19 cases reported in Windsor-Essex

-WINDSOR, ONT. -- The Windsor-Essex County Health Unit says there are two new COVID-19 cases in the region.
+WINDSOR, ONT. -- The Windsor-Essex County Health Unit reports two new COVID-19 cases on Friday.

-As of Thursday, the region has had a total of 2,452 confirmed cases of the virus, including 2,292 people who have recovered.
+The region has had a total of 2,454 confirmed cases of the virus, including 2,292 people who have recovered.

-Health unit officials say one new case is a close contact of a confirmed case and the other is a local healthcare worker.
+Health unit officials say one new case is a resident in a retirement home and the other is still under investigation.

+Windsor-Essex medical officer of health Dr. Wajid Ahmed gave his weekly epi-summary on Friday.
+He says he’s happy to see a drop in the number of new cases continue.

 There have been 71 deaths related to the virus in Windsor-Essex.
 Forty-nine are related to residents in long-term care homes and two are related to migrant workers.